Sign up to our newsletter

 [reading time]

-The Different Between a Point Solution vs Platform
+The Difference Between a Point Solution vs. Platform

-Put simply, the difference between a point solution and a platform is that one is a toy car and the other is a set of Lego blocks.
-The best way to think about a point solution is that it’s a very specific piece of software, developed for a specific problem which means you’re getting deep expertise and a very detailed and designed solution for your problem.
-This is different to a platform that is typically described as a robust foundation for you to build solutions on.
-It allows you to not only solve one specific problem but also address several others.
+That being said, the same concept applies when comparing a point solution vs platform solution in legal tech.
+A point solution is a very specific piece of software, developed for a specific problem, which means you’re getting deep expertise and a very detailed and designed solution for your problem.
+This is different to a platform solution that is typically described as a robust foundation for you to build solutions on, which not only allows you to solve one specific problem, but also address several others.

 Frequently Asked Questions